* Tips for 2025 O Level Chemistry Students

 Now may be the time for you to settle into the daily timetable.
 Set goals on what you want to achieve this year.
 Have some dream about the future courses you want to take and CCAs plus hobbies.
 Next is to be consistent and challenge yourself to greater heights.

-Cool rite?
+Cool right?
 Give me a high five... yeah.

 If I were you, I would be attentive in class.
 Many adults regretted they should have been more proactive in school.